Published On: February 27, 2025

 - Overtime: If a project is undertaken during overtime, hours are usually charged at 1.5 times the usual hourly rate.

-- Traveling costs: Travel time and mileage costs should be covered, especially if the project’s location is further from the electrician’s place.
+- Travelling Costs: Travel time and mileage costs should be covered, especially if the project’s location is further from the electrician’s place.

 - Allowance: In some others, allowances must be paid for; the total cost multiplies.

-Example: Let’s assume that this project has overtime of 2 hours; permit charges are $100, and traveling charges are $50.
+Example: Let’s assume that this project has overtime of 2 hours; permit charges are $100, and travelling charges are $50.
 Assuming the overtime rate per hour is 90 dollars, then

 - Overtime cost=2 x 90 =180 USD